+Covering veil of Chinese bride is a piece of square-shaped red color silk which is usually embroidered with designed peony or phoenix patterns.
+The meaning behind this tradition is that people believe a red covering veil can drive away the unauspicous things and also covers the nervious flushing face of the bride.
 During the traditional Chinese wedding ceremony, the bride is handed by her groom.
-Her head is covered by a red veil which is falling down to her shoulder for whole period.
-The veil is not taken off until all the relatives and friends have left.
-The groom needs to put the veil off by himself only.
-Imagine the special and sweet moment when groom takes the veil off and see a blush and exciting face with the timid candlelight while they sit on the edge of new bed.
+Her head should be covered by a red veil which is falling down to her shoulder for whole ceremony.
+The covering veil is not taken off until all the relatives and friends have left.
+It is the groom's privilege to take off her covering veil.
+Traditionally, the groom should take off her veil using a small steelyard,this is meaning the groom could make his bride listen to his opniion willingly.
+Imagine the special and sweet moment when the groom takes the veil off and see a blush and excited face with the timid candlelight while they sit on the edge of new bed.
 The bride covering veil is connected with the special occasion the lovers are eager for their life.

 The characteristic of the Chinese wedding dress in Zhou dynasty is modesty and solemn.
 The color is different from that of later ages.
 Black and light red is the main color in Zhou dynasty, while that of later ages is bright red.
 The bridegroom wears juebian-the hat on the bridegroom’s head, and xuanduan-the dressing has two layers, white is for underwear, black and light red is for outwear.
 Bride wears xunran, which includes a light red underwear and a black outwear.
 Besides, the bride has to bound the hair up with a 50cm hair band and a 25cm hairpin.